Fanen-Asher/Git_Lab_Support-Engineer-Assessment/Git_Lab_Assessment.md

 ### New feature to working Application:
-if there is a new feature to be added to the working application its usually ideal to run a stage or test of the the new feature before merging to the working application code we can use below command to checkout the Feature app
+if there is a new feature to be added to the working application its usually ideal to run a stage or test of the the new feature before merging to the working application.
+We can use below command to checkout the Feature app

-***git checkout -b FeatureA*** this will check out the code from the main branch and present to the user some sort of a branch to make updates from without impacting the working code you can make update and the do a commit to ensure persistence to the branch. once you are satisfied with the changes from the FeatureA branch and now want to merge the new feature to the working Application code the you can check out the Main or Master branch using below command and then merge the featureA branch from the Main branch
+***git checkout -b FeatureA*** this will check out the code from the main branch and present to the user some sort of a branch to make updates from without impacting the working code you can make update and do a commit to ensure persistence to the branch. once you are satisfied with the changes from the FeatureA branch and now want to merge the new feature to the working Application code the you can check out the Main or Master branch using below command and then merge the featureA branch from the Main branch

 ***git checkout Main*** after checout to the Main or Master branch then you can merge the changes to the working application from the FeatureA branch using below command

-***git merge FeatureA*** this now merges the changes from the featureA branch to the Main branch. you can run a ***git log --all*** to see all the commits
+***git merge FeatureA*** this now merges the changes from the featureA branch to the Main branch. you can run a ***git log --all*** to see all the commits and unique IDs or even a ***git log --graph*** command can be used

 ### Extra information:
 The above process could also be a ***fast forward merge*** process or ***squash merge*** process depending on the changes to be made at different points in time and when they are merged to the main or master branch